gchure/phd/docs/src/chapter_01/section_04_physiological_adaptation.md

 largely insulated from the metabolic state of the cell.
 This is exemplified in our ability to yet again collapse the measurements, this time across different carbon sources as a function of the free energy, shown in @Fig:growth_results_intro (A, right).
-For the carbon sources studied in this Chapter, we conclude that this simple thermodynamic model can be considered both tactically and strategically successful.
+For the carbon sources studied in this chapter, we conclude that this simple thermodynamic model can be considered both tactically and strategically successful.